Mouse brain - normal - green neurons red astrocytessmaller.jpg

 Assistant Professor of Research in Neuroscience

-Dr. Anna Orr received her Ph.D. in Neuroscience from Emory University under the mentorship of Dr. Stephen Traynelis, where she studied the molecular mechanisms regulating microglial motility and neuroinflammation.
+Dr. Anna Orr received her Ph.D. in Neuroscience from Emory University under the mentorship of Dr. Stephen Traynelis, and focused on the molecular mechanisms regulating microglial motility and neuroinflammation.
 She completed postdoctoral training with Dr. Lennart Mucke at the Gladstone Institute of Neurological Disease and UCSF, where she investigated the effects of astrocytic receptor signaling on cognitive function and Alzheimer’s disease.
-Dr. Orr’s research has been generously supported by funding from the NIA, NINDS, the Association for Frontotemporal Degeneration, Alzheimer’s Drug Discovery Foundation, BrightFocus Foundation, Alzheimer's Association, Leon Levy Foundation, and other organizations.
-She has also been honored with the Neuroscience Teaching and Mentoring Award from the Weill Cornell Graduate School and is currently the Nan and Stephen Swid Assistant Professor of Frontotemporal Dementia Research and Assistant Professor of Neuroscience at Weill Cornell Medicine.
+Dr. Orr’s research has been supported by the NIA, NINDS, the Association for Frontotemporal Degeneration, Alzheimer’s Drug Discovery Foundation, BrightFocus Foundation, Alzheimer's Association, Leon Levy Foundation, and other organizations.
+She has been honored with the Neuroscience Teaching and Mentoring Award from the Weill Cornell Graduate School and is currently the Nan and Stephen Swid Assistant Professor of Frontotemporal Dementia Research and Assistant Professor of Neuroscience at Weill Cornell Medicine.

 Dr. Adam Orr received his Ph.D. in Neuroscience from Emory University under the guidance of Dr. Xiao-Jiang Li, where he studied mitochondrial transport in Huntington’s disease.
 He then trained with Dr. Martin Brand at the Buck Institute for Research on Aging where he explored mitochondrial reactive oxygen species production and discovered novel small molecules that selectively block mitochondrial production of reactive oxygen species.
 He has also worked at the Gladstone Institutes in the labs of Drs.
 Ken Nakamura and Robert Mahley and collaborated with two start-up companies to therapeutically correct mitochondrial dysfunction in disease.
 He has been generously supported by the Sanofi iAward, NIA, NINDS, Brightfocus Foundation, the Association for Frontotemporal Degeneration, and the Daedalus Fund for Innovation from the BioPharma Alliances and Research Collaborations at WCM.
 He is currently Assistant Professor of Neuroscience at Weill Cornell Medicine.